thippeswammy/AutoSegmentor/README.md

 **Main purpose:**
 Build an auto-labeling pipeline that converts raw videos into structured YOLO-compatible datasets using SAM2, with real-time segmentation enabled by CUDA acceleration, multithreading, and an interactive GUI annotation system.
-AutoSegmentor supports long videos and visually-rich content (GFX/graphics), making it ideal for both standard and advanced video processing tasks.
+AutoSegmentor supports long videos and visually-rich content graphics, making it ideal for both standard and advanced video processing tasks.
 **You can create datasets for any required object or class simply by giving visual prompts—no manual labeling required.**

 > **Demo:**